UBCBG-Curatorial-Team/UBCBG-Plant-Records-Manual/pages/subpages/appendices/github_pages.md

 ### Adding Assets and Figures
 Any images or other assets should be added to either the `figures` or `assets` folders, respectively.
 This is purely for the sake of organization and keeping the root directory tidy, but it also makes specifying the paths to these files much easier as only the file name will change as opposed to the whole path.
 This is very nice when adding images as the path is *always* `../figures/[file name]`.

+If you would like to edit an image, replacing the image file with an *identically* named, edited image file is all you need to do (make sure the updated image is put in the same folder as the original).

+---

 ## List of resources
 >-- [Our GitHub Repository](https://github.com/UBCBG-Curatorial-Team/UBCBG-Plant-Records-Manual) --- changes to the `main` branch show up on the live site<br>